 If you were arrested and charged with a DUI, and it’s not your first offense, you need to speak to an experienced multiple DUI lawyer as soon as possible.
 The penalties that accompany a DUI arrest for someone who has prior offenses may be life-changing.
 In addition to reputation damage, there is the risk of job loss, steep fines, and even jail.
 A DUI defense lawyer can advise you of your rights and options, advocate for you, and will work to ensure the best possible outcomes for your case.

-If you have been arrested in Palm Beach County and are still in jail, or if you have been released, or if you are seeking an attorney for a loved one, call the experienced DUI lawyers at Meldon Law at 800-373-8000 to discuss your case and learn more.
+If you have been arrested in Palm Beach County and are still in jail, or if you have been released, or if you are seeking an attorney for a loved one, call the experienced Palm Beach County personal injury lawyers at Meldon Law at 800-373-8000 to discuss your case and learn more.